oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Guile is a programming language, designed to help programmers create flexible applications that can be extended by users or other programmers with plug-ins, modules, or scripts.

-**URL**
+**More Information**

 https://www.gnu.org/software/guile/

 **Available Versions**::

+    1.8.8-GCCcore-9.3.0
     1.8.8-GCCcore-8.3.0
     1.8.8-GCCcore-8.2.0
-    1.8.8-GCCcore-9.3.0

 Guppy